JakubKubista/react-the-complete-guide/README.md

 This project has been created with love by [JakubKubista](https://github.com/JakubKubista) via [React - The Complete Guide](https://www.udemy.com/react-the-complete-guide-incl-redux/).

+This project is using [Firebase database](https://react-guide-burger.firebaseio.com/) for storing data.

 ## Available Scripts

 In the project directory, you can run: